 The air against your face, weightlessness felt in mid-flight, back-and-forth sway, and childhood nostalgia.
 There is nothing like the backyard fun of a tree swing.
 Join landscape designer Doug Scott to learn how to build a DIY tire swing your family and friends will enjoy for years to come.

 - Lighter or exterior-grade duct tape

-4. Select your rope.
-Opt for either a manila or polypropylene-style rope (based on which best accommodates your budget).
+It is best to use either a manila or polypropylene-style rope (based on which accommodates your budget).

 Use a step or extension ladder to reach the main branch your swing will hang from.
 While you can construct a swing that only uses one knot at the top of your tire, you can also leave about a foot of rope over the branch itself and secure it here with either a bowline or rolling-hitch knot.
 No matter the knot you end up going with, make sure it’s tightened so that both ends of the rope are adjacent and parallel to one another.

 Once your preferred branch knot is secure, you can now tie a second knot—either the same or different one than used on your limb—to the tire itself at your desired height from the ground.
 (A good rule of thumb is to set the bottom of the tire at least 12 to 18 inches from the ground.)

 Either burn your rope ends, or wrap them with exterior-grade duct tape.